SELF CONFIDENCE IS THE KEY

 You’ll have to put your toiletries into your bear canister along with food.
 Make sure that if the toiletries have a strong smell or flavor that they be well isolated because it can mix with your food and that really sucks.
-I had some scented hand wipes which leaked into everything.
+I had some scented hand wipes which leaked into everything early in a trip.
+For 5 days I ate food scented like hand wipes.
 It was revolting, but what can you do – you have to eat the food you brought.
 Do you really want to eat hand wipe-flavored cheese?

 - You won’t have cell service except in a few spots like at the top of Bishop pass.